 Ideas to inspire thoughts and stories:

-- What are your favorite attributes about the bride/groom?
+What are your favorite attributes about the bride/groom?

-- Think of specific stories that reflect this quality
+Think of specific stories that reflect this quality.

-- When did you first hear your friend talk about their significant other?
+When did you first hear your friend talk about their significant other?

-- What were your thoughts when you first met their significant other?
+What were your thoughts when you first met their significant other?

-- Why are you excited they are getting married?
+Why are you excited they are getting married?

 But, the key to success is to make sure there is a punchline.
 Every joke should culminate to a point when the audience realizes "Ah, this is now the time to laugh at what was just said."

 That's just awkward.
 For everyone.

 Always, always, plan what you will say.
 Write it out, if not verbatim, then as bullet points.
-Practice till your comfortable.
+Practice till you're comfortable.
 It will allow you to feel confident in the jokes, the delivery, and you might even *gasp* enjoy it!